BeyoncéBest Beyoncé Albums Ranked

 Reviewers

-On Wavelength, fans have rated Beyoncé's catalog across 38 albums from 189 opinions, with an overall average of 8.6/10.
-The top-rated Beyoncé album is Lemonade (2016) with a 9.1/10 average from 18 ratings, followed by RENAISSANCE and BEYONCÉ.
+On Wavelength, fans have rated Beyoncé's catalog across 40 albums from 207 opinions, with an overall average of 8.7/10.
+The top-rated Beyoncé album is RENAISSANCE (2022) with a 9.2/10 average from 23 ratings, followed by Lemonade and HOMECOMING: THE LIVE ALBUM.
 The discography on Wavelength spans 2003 to 2024.
 ALIEN SUPERSTAR ranks as the highest-rated Beyoncé song on Wavelength with a 9.3/10 average.

 COWBOY CARTER